Felix Zwayer: Refereeing career

 On 21 February 2016, Bayer Leverkusen manager Roger Schmidt was sent off by Zwayer in a match against Borussia Dortmund after disputing a free kick that led to a goal for Dortmund, the only goal of the game.
 Schmidt initially refused to leave, causing the referee to suspend the game and lead the players off the field, causing an eight-minute delay, before the game resumed without Schmidt on the field.

 On 30 April 2018, Zwayer was selected by FIFA as one of the video assistant referees for the 2018 FIFA World Cup in Russia, the first FIFA World Cup to use the technology.

+In December 2021, Zwayer officiated a game between Bayern Munich and Borussia Dortmund in which he was heavily criticised for not giving Dortmund a penalty and sending off coach Marco Rose.
+After the game, Dortmund's Jude Bellingham made reference to the Zwayer affair, saying: "You give a referee that has match fixed before the biggest game in Germany, what do you expect?"

+After the controversy, Zwayer took a break from refereeing.
+He returned in February 2022 in a 2.
+Bundesliga game between Hannover 96 and SV Darmstadt, once more receiving criticism for a decision not to give a penalty.
+His comeback also brought further coverage of his participation in the 2005 match fixing scandal.

+On 12th May 2025, UEFA announced that Zwayer would take charge of the all-English 2025 UEFA Europa League Final between Tottenham Hotspur and Manchester United which took place on 21st May 2025 at the San Mamés Stadium in Bilbao.

 Personal life

 Zwayer is a real estate broker and lives in Berlin.
+He is married with two daughters (born around 2018 and 2021).